tercen/starter_guide/docs/join.md

 ## Projecting Joined Data

-Now that the data files are joined we can project from both and use the annotation file go provide extra context to the Example date.
+Now that the data files are joined, we can project from both and use the annotation file to provide extra context to the Example data.

 Add a Data Step to the Join.

-Make the following projection.
+Perform the following projection.
 _From Example Data File_
 > VALUE to Y-Axis.
 > PANEL_TYPE to Row.